EXCLUSIVE-Uniper could swap Australian LNG for Atlantic gas to supply Europe quicker

 Uniper's larger peer RWE RWEG.DE on Thursday said it was talking to a number of potential LNG suppliers, not just Qatar and North America, as the group widens its net for potential deals.

-(Reporting by Vera Eckert and Marwa Rashad; Editing by Christoph Steitz and Elaine Hardcastle)
+(Reporting by Vera Eckert and Marwa Rashad; Editing by Elaine Hardcastle and Stephen Coates)

 ((vera.eckert@thomsonreuters.com; +49 30 2201 33654; @EckertVera;))